 The PSG Mission

-The Parent Support Group (PSG) strives to stimulate interest in QSI Shenzhen and to provide support for the advancement of the school, its parents and students.
+The Parent Support Group (PSG) strives to stimulate interest in QSI Shenzhen, and to provide support for the advancement of the school, its parents, and students.
 We promote a sense of community by offering additional activities, events and volunteer opportunities.
 For those of you unfamiliar with the Parent Support Group, all faculty, administration, administrative support staff and parents of QSI Shenzhen students are automatically members.

 We have a wonderful group of volunteers who serve as the governing body and liaisons for all PSG groups.
 We continually welcome new volunteers.

 Everyone is welcome to attend PSG meetings.
-It is a great way to learn about QSI Shenzhen and make friends.
+It is a great way to learn about QSI Shenzhen and to make friends.
 These are general meetings where various PSG committees provide updates to the board, present funding requests, and discuss activities of interest.

-For more information about out PSG please feel free to contact the school office by phone or email a request for information to email@example.com
+For more information about out PSG please feel free to contact the school office by phone, or email a request for information to email@example.com

 Become a volunteer for the QSI Shenzhen Parent Support Group (PSG)